Voices Coming Together – In-person!

 The foundation of the OAC mission is empowering our membership.
 We strive to do this through education, advocacy, and support.
 The Convention became a place where all three came to life.
 The Committee created a program agenda of 18 educational sessions with the country’s leading experts.
 But what’s unique about this is that the foundation was actually designed by the VOICE OF THE MEMBERS.
 The committee was able to narrow our focus because we had surveyed YOU on what you wanted to learn more about.
 While we couldn’t fit each and every topic on our list, we knew that the 2012 meeting would be a starting point and that we would have the opportunity to address more topics in the years to come.

 The Convention began with a day-long National Advocacy Training session where our members not only learned the basics, but got to practice doing mock legislative visits, complete with mock legislators.
 We were just a few hours into the Convention and I was already able to see the POWER of our meeting and the voices in the room.
 As part of my character role as a mock legislator I asked the trainees, “Well, wouldn’t we be better off if we invested in making sure Americans didn’t become overweight in the first place?”
-A training attendee looked me square in the eye and said, “But that does not help the millions of Americans who are already overweight or obese and need treatment.”
+A training attendee looked me square in the eye and said, “But that does not help the millions of Americans who are already affected by excess weight or obesity and need treatment.”
 She, of course, was correct.
 She pitched the mock bill and in truth, would have done extremely well in representing the OAC on the Hill.
 And with that, we were able to see a voice in action and can now call on this member to help us on Capitol Hill when necessary.

 All Convention long, part of the JOY I recognized in the faces of attendees and myself was from that shared AHA MOMENT.
 The OAC was able to empower by giving unbiased, expert education.
 As an elementary school teacher, I thought I was used to seeing that aha moment since 8-year-olds tend to (thankfully) have them quite often, but it was truly different seeing adults hear something new about issues that profoundly impact their health.